 TGbf Editor: Please revise clause 11.55.1.6 (Sensing measurement setup termination) as below.

-After it is established (see 11.55.1.4 (Sensing measurement setup)), a sensing measurement setup is terminated either explicitly or implicitly.
+A(#1922) sensing measurement setup may be(#1163) terminated either explicitly or implicitly.
 Under the explicit sensing measurement setup termination, a STA uses the Sensing Measurement Setup Termination frame for the sensing measurement setup termination.
 Under the implicit sensing measurement setup termination, the sensing measurement setup is terminated after the expiration of the measurement setup expiry timer.

 Sensing measurement setup(s) may be terminated explicitly at any time by either the sensing initiator or the sensing responder by transmitting an individually addressed Sensing Measurement Setup Termination frame.

-Upon reception of a Sensing Measurement Setup Query frame from an unassociated STA, the AP may transmit a Sensing Measurement Setup Termination frame to the unassociated STA within a sensing frame exchange timeout (see Table 11-29a (Sensing timeout values)), to terminate one or more sensing measurement setup(s).
+Upon reception of a Sensing Measurement Setup Query frame from an unassociated STA, the AP may transmit a Sensing Measurement Setup Termination frame to the unassociated STA within the time specified as Sensing Frame Exchange Timeout value before Sensing Frame Exchange Timeout expires (see Table 11-29a (Sensing timeout values)), to terminate one or more sensing measurement setup(s).(#1164)

-The explicit sensing measurement setup termination is initiated by issuing an MLME-SENSMSMTTERMINATION.request primitive.
-Upon reception of an MLME-SENSMSMTTERMINATION.request primitive, the STA shall initiate the termination of sensing measurement setup(s) by transmitting the Sensing Measurement Setup Termination frame with the RA field set to the MAC address indicated in the primitive.
-The STA that initiates the termination of sensing measurement setup(s), shall issue an MLME-SENSMSMTTERMINATION.confirm primitive upon completion of the transmission of the Sensing Measurement Setup Termination frame and terminate the indicated sensing measurement setup(s).
-The STA that receives the Sensing Measurement Setup Termination frame addressed to it, shall issue an MLME-SENSMSMTTERMINATION.indication primitive and shall terminate the indicated sensing measurement setup(s).

 NOTE—Sensing measurement setup termination only applies to the measurement setup(s) between the peer STAs of the Sensing Measurement Setup Termination frame exchange and not to the other sensing responders with the same Measurement Setup ID.